survivejs/webpack-book/manuscript/building/04_tidying_up.md

 The current setup doesn't clean the _build_ directory between builds.
 As a result, it keeps on accumulating files as the project changes.
 Given this can get annoying, you should clean it up in between.

-Another nice touch would be to include information about the build itself to the generated bundles as a small comment at the top of each file including version information at least.
+Another nice touch would be to include information about the build itself to the generated bundles as a small comment at the top of each file, including version information at least.

 ## Cleaning the build directory